John Montgomery Traherne

-John Montgomery Traherne (5 October 1788 – 5 February 1860), FRS, FSA, FGS, FLS, was a Welsh Anglican priest, antiquarian, magistrate and Deputy Lieutenant of County of Glamorgan.
+John Montgomery Traherne, FRS, FSA, FGS, FLS (5 October 1788 – 5 February 1860) was a Welsh Anglican priest, antiquarian, magistrate and Deputy Lieutenant of County of Glamorgan.
 His best known work is Historical Notices of Sir Matthew Craddock of Swansea.

 Early years

-The only son of Llewelyn Traherne, High Sheriff of Glamorgan, he was born at Coedarhydyglyn in 1788, near what is now Culverhouse Cross, western Cardiff.
+The only son of Llewelyn Traherne, High Sheriff of Glamorgan, he was born at Coedarhydyglyn in 1788, near what is now Culverhouse Cross in western Cardiff.
 His mother was Charlotte (died 1791), the daughter of John Edmonds, Esq. of St Hilary.
-There were three sisters, Charlotte-Frances, Maria-Eleanor, Louisa.
-In 1799, during his father's lifetime, Traherne was virtually adopted by his great-aunt, Mrs. John Llewellin, who paid the expenses of his education at private schools and tutors until he entered at Oriel College, Oxford, in April 1807, where he was taught by Edward Copleston, then tutor, afterwards head of that College, and subsequently Bishop of Llandaff.
-While a student, he made the acquaintance of Rev. Thomas Rackett (1757–1841), Rector of Spetisbury and Charlton, Co.
-Dorset, and from him developed an interest for topographical and antiquarian studies.
-It was Rackett who introduced Traherne to members of the literary and scientific circles of London.
-Traherne took his B.A. degree in 1810 and M.A.
-1813.
+He had three sisters: Charlotte-Frances, Maria-Eleanor, Louisa.
+In 1799, during his father's lifetime, Traherne was virtually adopted by his great-aunt, Mrs. John Llewellin, who covered the cost of his education at private schools and tutors until he entered Oriel College, Oxford, in April 1807.
+At Oxford, he was taught by Edward Copleston, then tutor and later head of the College, who subsequently became Bishop of Llandaff.
+While a student, Traherne met Rev. Thomas Rackett (1757–1841), Rector of Spetisbury and Charlton, Co.
+Dorset.
+Through Rackett, Traherne developed an interest for topographical and antiquarian studies and was introduced to the literary and scientific circles of London.
+Traherne obtained his B.A. degree in 1810 and M.A. in 1813.

 Career

 He was ordained deacon in 1812, and priest in 1813, both times by Richard Beadon, Bishop of Bath and Wells.
-From 1817 to 1820, he entered into politics in Glamorgan while serving as a magistrate.
-From 1844 to 1851, he was chancellor of the Diocese of Llandaff and the Llandaff Cathedral.
-He was a Fellow of the Royal Society, Society of Antiquaries of London, Linnean Society of London, and the Geological Society of London; as well as an Honorary Member of the Society of Antiquaries of Newcastle upon Tyne, and of the Royal Society of Antiquaries, Copenhagen.
-Like his wife, Traherne was dedicated to history and literature, and under various pseudonyms, he produced works on local and south Welsh history, the best known of which is Historical Notices of Sir Matthew Craddock of Swansea.
-He frequently contributed to the "Archaeologia" and other similar works.
+From 1817 to 1820, he engaged in politics in Glamorgan while serving as a magistrate.
+From 1844 to 1851, he served as Chancellor of the Diocese of Llandaff and the Llandaff Cathedral.
+He was a Fellow of the Royal Society, Society of Antiquaries of London, Linnean Society of London, and the Geological Society of London.
+Additionally, he was an Honorary Member of the Society of Antiquaries of Newcastle upon Tyne, and the Royal Society of Antiquaries of Copenhagen.
+Like his wife, Traherne was deeply committed to history and literature.
+Under various pseudonyms, he authored works on local and South Welsh history, with his best-known publication being Historical Notices of Sir Matthew Craddock of Swansea.
+He also frequently contributed to "Archaeologia" and other similar journals.